Terenceyuyue/varFEM/README.md

-# MATLAB Programming for Finite Element Methods
+# varFEM: MATLAB Programming for Finite Element Methods

 [TOC]

  Tool of reading Markdown: Typora

+ **The pacakge has been renamed as varFEM.**

  --------------